peppergv4/hackathon-resources/docker-intro.md

     ![Copy Token](assets/images/gh-copy-token.png)

 11. Back on the command-line, we'll use the `docker login` command to login to the GitHub container registry.
+When using your username relative to GitHub or `ghcr.io`, make it all lowercase or you'll run into issues.

     ```
     docker login -u <Your GitHub Username> ghcr.io